-A. All roadway improvements shall meet the minimum requirements given in the Table 6.12-2 and be in concurrence with the additional tables in this division.
+A. All roadway improvements shall meet the minimum requirements given in the table below and be in concurrence with the additional tables in this division.
 Typical sections are detailed cross section depictions of the highway's principal elements that are standard between certain station or milepost limits.
 These sections are the basis for construction details and information shown on the various plan sheets.